Cog-Creators/Red-DiscordBot/docs/cog_guides/admin.rst

 for members so they can self-assign them as they wish.

-It also provides tools for the bot owner such as server locking (once enabled, the bot will instantly leave new servers he joins) and announcements, which will tell something in all the servers of the bot.
+It also provides tools for the bot owner such as server locking (once enabled, the bot will instantly leave new servers she joins) and announcements, which will tell something in all the servers of the bot.

 .. _admin-commands: